jamiehannaford/what-happens-when-k8s/README.md

 }
 ```

-will set up a local Linux bridge on the host.
-With bridge plugin, all containers (on the same host) are plugged into a bridge (virtual switch) that resides in the host network namespace.
-The containers receive one end of the veth pair with the other end connected to the bridge.
-An IP address is only assigned to one end of the veth pair -- one residing in the container.
-The bridge itself can also be assigned an IP address, turning it into a gateway for the containers.
-Alternatively, the bridge can function purely in L2 mode and would need to be bridged to the host network interface (if other than container-to-container communication on the same host is desired).
-The network configuration specifies the name of the bridge to be used.
-If the bridge is missing, the plugin will create one on first use and, if gateway mode is used, assign it an IP that was returned by IPAM plugin via the gateway field.
+It also specifies additional metadata for pod, such as its name and namespace via the `CNI_ARGS` environment variable.

+What happens next is dependent on the CNI plugin, but let's look at the `bridge` CNI plugin:

+1. The plugin will first set up a local Linux bridge in the root network namespace to serve all containers on that host
+1. It will then insert an interface (one end of a veth pair) into the pause container's network namespace and attach the other end connected to the bridge.
+The best way to think about a veth pair is like a tube: one side is connected to the container and the other side is in the root network namespace, allowing packets to travel inbetween.
+1. It should then assign an IP to the pause container's interface and set up the routes.
+This will result in the Pod having its own IP address.
+IP assignment is delegated to the IPAM providers specified to the JSON configuration.
-IP allocation is handled by a IPAM plugins, which are invoked by the CNI plugin according to the configuration. similar to main plugins, IPAM ones are invoked via an executable have a standardised interface.
-The IPAM plugin must determine the interface IP/subnet, Gateway and Routes and return this information to the "main" plugin to apply. host-local IPAM plugin allocates ip addresses out of a set of address ranges.
+    - IPAM plugins are similar to main network plugins: they are invoked via a binary and have a standardised interface.
+Each must determine the IP/subnet of the container's interface, along with the gateway and routes, and return this information back to the main plugin.
+The most common IPAM plugin is called `host-local` and allocates IP addresses out of a predefined set of address ranges.
 It stores the state locally on the host filesystem, therefore ensuring uniqueness of IP addresses on a single host.

-so after this process, the networking for the pause container is set up: it's been allocated a unique IP from a global pod subnet, routes have been set up inside, veth interfaces have been created, and a linux bridge on the host.
+1. For DNS, the kubelet will specify the internal DNS server IP address to the CNI plugin, which will ensure that the container's `resolv.conf` file is set appropriately.

+Once the process is complete, the plugin will return JSON data back to the kubelet indicating the result of the operation.

+### Inter-host networking

+So far we've described how containers connect to the host, but how do hosts communicate?
+This will obviously happen if two Pods on different machines want to communicate?

-it is also possible to use overlay networking to dynamically connect host.
-Flannel, for example, is responsible for providing a layer 3 IPv4 network between multiple nodes in a cluster.
-Flannel does not control how containers are networked to the host, only how the traffic is transported between hosts.
-However, flannel does provide a CNI plugin for Kubernetes and a guidance on integrating with Docker.
+This is usually accomplished using a concept called overlay networking, which is a way to dynamically sychronize routes across multiple hosts.
+One populate overlay network provide is Flannel.
+When installed, its core responsible is to provide a layer-3 IPv4 network between multiple nodes in a cluster.
+Flannel does not control how containers are networked to the host (this is the job of CNI remember), but rather how the traffic is transported _between_ hosts.
+To do this, it selects a subnet for the host and registers it with etcd.
+It then keeps a local representation of the cluster routes and encapsulates outgoing packets in UDP datagrams, ensuring it reaches the right host.
+For more information, check out [CoreOS's documentation](https://github.com/coreos/flannel).

 ## containers are started

+Okay, phew.
+All the networking shenanigans are done and out of the way.
+What's left?
+Well we need to actually start out workload containers.

-once the sandbox has finished initializing and is active, the kubelet can begin ceating individual containers for it. it first starts any init containers, then start the main containers themselves. the process for doing this is:
+Once the sandbox has finished initializing and is active, the kubelet can begin creating containers for it.
+It first starts any init containers as defined in the PodSpec, and will then start the main containers themselves.
+The process for doing is this:

-1. pull the image,
+1. Pull the image for the container.
+Any secrets that are defined in the PodSpec are used for private registries.
-1. create the container.
-It does this by populating a `ContainerConfig` struct (command, image, labels, mounts, devices, environment variables etc.) with the PodSpec and then sending that with protobufs to the container runtime.
+1. Create the container via CRI.
+It does this by populating a `ContainerConfig` struct (in which the command, image, labels, mounts, devices, environment variables etc. are defined) from the parent PodSpec and then sending that via protobufs to the CRI plugin.
 For Docker, it deserializes the payload and populates its own config structures to send to the Daemon API.
-In the process it applies a few metadata labels (container type, log path, sandbox ID).
+In the process it applies a few metadata labels (such container type, log path, sandbox ID) to the container.
-1. (alpha feature) register container with CPU manager, which is a new feature in 1.8 that assigns containers to sets of CPUs on the local node by using the `UpdateContainerResources` CRI method
+1. It then registers the container with CPU manager, which is a new alpha feature in 1.8 that assigns containers to sets of CPUs on the local node by using the `UpdateContainerResources` CRI method.
-1. start the container,
+1. The container is then started.
-1. if post-start container lifecycle hooks are registered, run them.
+1. If any post-start container lifecycle hooks are registered, they are run.
 Hooks can either be of the type `Exec` (executes a specific command inside the container) or `HTTP` (performs a HTTP request against a container endpoint).
 If the PostStart hook takes too long to run, hangs, or fails, the container will never reach a `running` state.

+After all this, we should have 3 containers running on one or more worker nodes.
+All of the networking, volumes and secrets have been populated by the kubelet and made into containers via the CRI plugin.